kontenta/kontour/README.md

 ## Benefits in service providers

+### Register admin routes

 In a service provider you can register your admin routes using convenient methods from the trait `Kontenta\Kontour\Concerns\RegistersAdminRoutes`.

+### Running code only before admin routes are accessed

 For anything that needs to be "booted" before an admin page/route is loaded, inject `Kontenta\Kontour\Contracts\AdminBootManager` and add callables to it using `beforeRoute()`.
 Those callables will be called (with any dependencies injected) by a middleware.
+This avoids running admin-related code on every page load on the public site.

 ## Benefits in blade views (or controllers)

+### Extending Kontour's Blade layouts

 In the Blade views you create for your admin pages you can inject a "view manager" instance: